The Ultimate Red Lipstick Master Class

 "There's something so joyful and expressive about a festive red lip!" says Gucci, who suddenly finds herself reaching for a bolder and brighter shade around the holidays.
-"Even if you're not someone who might normally entertain the idea of a vibrant pop of color, it feels like a free pass to try something special and go full-on!"
-This month, just in time for a flurry of parties, she's launching Westman Atelier's very first lip color offering.
-Featuring four saturated shades—"a striking tomato, a deep wine, a soft and wearable everyday red, and the prettiest fuchsia pigment"—the Lip Suede compact comes in a lacquered case that fits into even the tiniest evening clutch.
-Here, Gucci shares her best pro tricks for prepping your lips, choosing the perfect shade, and fool proofing your red through the New Year Eve's countdown and beyond.
+"Even if you're not someone who might normally entertain the idea of a vibrant pop of color, it feels like a free pass to try something special and go full-on."
+This month, with a new limited edition Lip Suede Bordeaux palette joining the original Lip Suede Les Rouges lineup, there have never been more scene-stealing options for finding the perfect shade.
+Here, Gucci shares her best pro tricks for prepping your lips, choosing the right red, and fool proofing your makeup through the New Year Eve's countdown and beyond.

 "Concentrated pigment clings to dry areas and can look patchy," says Gucci, who takes a quick minute to asses how dehydrated her lips are before applying an intense lip color.
 Years ago on set, "Gisele Bündchen taught me to use a washcloth and warm water to exfoliate your lips.
 It's easier and less messy than a scrub and damn it works!"
 Afterward, Gucci dabs a clear balm onto clean dry lips and lets it sit for a bit.
 Favorites include Omorovicza's clean formula for its perfect texture and By Terry's Baume de Rose for its excellent hydrating properties.
 "You don't want one that's too slippery or it will interfere with your color application."

-"Who wants to stress about touching up their lipstick all night at a party?" says Gucci.
+"Who wants to stress about touching up their lipstick all night?" says Gucci.
 A matte formula has more staying power than a sheer or satin-finish pigment, which is why it's her preferred texture for nights out.
-The Lip Suede palette contains high percentages of active cherry and marula oil to make sure pigments are never drying.
+The Lip Suede palettes contain high percentages of active cherry and marula oil to make sure pigments are never drying.
 Alternately, "you could dab a tiny bit of balm on top, only at the center of the lips where it won't bleed, for a juicy look that's low-maintenance."